 There are two categories of awards for ICAR 2020:

-Category 1 (US National Science Foundation Funded, possibly USDA and US DOE, applications pending): Early Career Travel awards of $500 USD for valid ICAR 2020 expenses: full-time plant biology researchers:undergraduate or graduate students, postdoctoral scholars/fellows in a postdoc employment title, and early-career PIs in the first two years of their first academic appointment.
+Category 1 (US National Science Foundation Funded, possibly USDA and US DOE, applications pending): Early Career Travel awards of $500 USD for valid ICAR 2020 expenses: full-time plant biology researchers:undergraduate or graduate students, postdoctoral scholars/fellows in a postdoc employment title, and early-career PIs in the first four years of their first academic appointment.
 While most funds are limited to US applicants we are raising external sponsorship funds to support at least 20 non-US attendee awards.
 All awardees must present their research via a talk or poster.

 Awards can be used for registration, travel, and/or lodging expenses (awardees choose how to use funding; Note: if using awards for travel or non-dorm lodging, awards are given as reimbursements after ICAR.
 If awardees choose to use funds for registration or dorm lodging we can cover costs up front, up to the amount of the award.)